Kingdom Shopping Centre: Future proposals

 A range of development projects are proposed to regenerate the town centre steered by a masterplan that was approved by the Glenrothes Area Committee in March 2021.
-This seeks to address a variety of negative trends including addressing the loss of shops and a halving of office floorspace since the year 2000.
-Celebrating the unique legacy of public art bequeathed to the town, introducing new business opportunities outside of the Kingdom Shopping Centre, creating new public spaces, including a new town square, and supporting an enhanced economy are also identified in the masterplan.
-This supersedes an earlier Glenrothes town centre action plan that was approved at Glenrothes Area Committee in 2014.
-Older parts of the Kingdom Shopping Centre at Albany Gate are proposed to be demolished.
+This seeks to address a variety of negative trends including addressing the reduction in retail operators and office floorspace in the town centre due to changing market and working requirements and rationalisation of Fife Council's office estate.
+The masterplan also recommends celebrating the unique legacy of public art bequeathed to the town, introducing new business opportunities outwith the Kingdom Shopping Centre, creating new public spaces and meeting areas including a new town square, and supporting an enhanced evening economy.
+Older parts of the Kingdom Shopping Centre at Albany Gate are proposed to be demolished and redeveloped.